muzzley/muzzley-client-cpp/README.md

-      SignalingMessage,  // when a Signaling message is received ChangeWidget, // when a change widget request is received SetupComponent, // when a setup component request is received WidgetAction // when a widget action is received };
+      SignalingMessage,  // when a Signaling message is received ChangeWidget, // when a change widget request is received SetupComponent, // when a setup component request is received WidgetAction, // when a widget action is received Published, // when a message is published to a given Pub/Sub channel Publish // to publish a message to a given Pub/Sub channel };

 An event register could look something like this: